readthedocs/readthedocs.org/docs/guides/cross-referencing-with-sphinx.rst

 Sphinx will create explicit targets for all your sections, the name of target has the form ``{path/to/page}:{title-of-section}``.

-For example, we can reference the previous section using:
+For example, you can reference the previous section using:

 .. code-block:: rst